How to promote your music for free

 You, like me, invested a lot of time in composing and producing your music and now it’s time to release and promote it.
 You will probably be surprised that you will spend way more time on this phase than you actually did on creating your production.
 Working on these two sides of music-making is not an easy task.
 You will spend countless hours promoting your songs on Reddit, Instagram, Twitter, Facebook and other music communities.
 And you will probably get frustrated about how slow progress is.
 This page aims to give you some guidance on how to promote your music for free.

 Music promotion is not an easy task.
 Especially if you’re working with a low or limited budget.
 There are, however, a few ways to achieve some visibility while being budget-conscious.
 And even though it may end up being cheap money-wise, it will require a lot of dedication and it will be time-consuming.
 If you have the money to spend, then you save time by hiring other people to do the hard work of promotion for you.
 But, if you are reading this, you probably are, like me, on the other side of this story.

 Music Submission Systems

-The first thing I would recommend is sending your music to playlists through websites that accept free submissions.
+The first thing I would recommend is sending your song to playlists through websites that accept free submissions.
 This website is one of them (just go the playlists page), and there are a few others, as I explain on this page.
 Daily Playlists, Submithub.com and IndieMono can also help you with that.